-- 1. The Associate Dean of Health Equity, Diversity, & Inclusion will complete an initial review of all civil rights grievances filed and, if necessary, contact the individual for additional information. - a.
-All grievances should be entered into the electronic incident reporting system. - 2.
-In conjunction with the Chief Compliance Officer, the Associate Dean of Health Equity, Diversity, & Inclusion will investigate the grievance. - 3.
-Whether or not requested by the student, interim protective measures (such as a no contact directive or a supervised or alternative reporting structure) to support a positive work or learning environment while an investigation is proceeding may be implemented in the MSOM's discretion. - 4.
-To the extent possible, and in accordance with applicable law, all parties will take appropriate steps to preserve the confidentiality of files and records relating to grievances. - 5.
-For any violations of MSOM's non-discrimination policy, Chief Compliance Officer will ensure that responsible parties develop and implement Corrective Action Plans. - 6.
-For any substantial or intentional violations of MSOM's non-discrimination policy, members of the Dean's Cabinet will be involved in the review and remediation.
+1. The Associate Dean of Student Services and Community Engagement will complete an initial review of all civil rights grievances filed and, if necessary, contact the individual for additional information.

+a.
+All grievances should be entered into the electronic incident reporting system.

+2. In conjunction with the Chief Compliance Officer, the Associate Dean of Student Services and Community Engagement will investigate the grievance.

+3. Whether or not requested by the student, interim protective measures (such as a no-contact directive or a supervised or alternative reporting structure) to support a positive work or learning environment while an investigation is proceeding may be implemented at the MSOM's discretion.

+4. To the extent possible, and following applicable law, all parties will take appropriate steps to preserve the confidentiality of files and records relating to grievances.

+5. For any violations of MSOM's non-discrimination policy, the Chief Compliance Officer will ensure that responsible parties develop and implement Corrective Action Plans.

+6. For any substantial or intentional violations of MSOM's non-discrimination policy, members of the Dean's Cabinet will be involved in the review and remediation.